0Deen/Yobraapp/README.md

 ## Key Features

 1. **Daily Depression Tracking**: Users can assess their depression levels daily using the PHQ-9 test integrated within the app.
-This helps in monitoring mood patterns and identifying trends over time.
+This helps in monitoring mood patterns and identifying trends over time

 2. **Personalized Feedback**: YobraApp leverages the advanced capabilities of the Gemini model to provide personalized feedback based on the user's daily assessments, offering tailored advice and support.